-As part of Anish Kapoor in Istanbul, we are excited to bring to Sakip Sabanci Museum Turner Prize winning sculptor Richard Deacon and art expert Lisa Le Feuvre, Head of Sculpture Studies at the Henry Moore Institute.
-Anish Kapoor’s piece For Richard Deacon (1999) is among the works on display at Anish Kapoor in Istanbul.
+As part of Anish Kapoor in Istanbul, we were excited to bring to Sakip Sabanci Museum Turner Prize winning sculptor Richard Deacon and art expert Lisa Le Feuvre, Head of Sculpture Studies at the Henry Moore Institute.
+Anish Kapoor’s piece For Richard Deacon (1999) was among the works on display at Anish Kapoor in Istanbul.

-Richard and Lisa will lead a public discussion under the theme of Why Does Sculpture Matter?.
-They will explore ideas on the role of sculpture and look at innovation in the art form.
-The event will take place at the SSM Gallery Conference Hall at 18.00 on 12 December and is open to the public.
-Admission is free and simultaneous translation will be available.
+Richard and Lisa lead a public discussion under the theme of Why Does Sculpture Matter?
+They explored ideas on the role of sculpture and looked at innovation in the art form.

-Richard and Lisa will also lead a one-day sculpture workshop for a limited group of young artists and art students and provide personal feedback on their work to help them develop their talents.
-The workshop will be held on 13 December at Sakıp Sabancı Museum.
-To apply please complete the application form.
+Richard and Lisa also lead a one-day sculpture workshop for a limited group of young artists and art students and provided personal feedback on their work to help them develop their talents.

-You can read the biographies of Richard Deacon ve Lisa Le Feuvre.
+You can read the biographies of Richard Deacon and Lisa Le Feuvre.

-You can take a look around the first ever exhibition in Turkey by leading British sculptor Anish Kapoor.
-Through our virtual tour, you can view his art works and learn more about the artist and the exhibition.
+You can take a look around the exhibition in through our virtual tour, where you can view the art works and learn more about Anish Kapoor and the exhibition.

-Inspired by the art, join our English poetry challenge and practice your English.
-Select a work from Anish Kapoor’s exhibition in Istanbul and write a five-line poem in the following format.
-If you can’t visit the exhibition, check out our virtual tour.
+We asked art lovers to select a work from Anish Kapoor’s exhibition in Istanbul and write a five-line poem in the following format.

 Line 1: It looks like…………….